jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Using civil noon rather than solar noon can introduce up to 12° of error<sup>*</sup>.
 You can blame Earth's elliptic orbit for a third of that.
-The rest comes from your unknown longitudinal distance from the center of your time zone.
+The rest comes from your longitudinal distance from the center of your time zone.

 <sup>*</sup> Make that 27° if you forget to compensate for daylight saving